Don't have an account? Create one.

 Cappadocia Whirling Dervishes show in Cappadocia will reveal the secret of one of the most mysterious customs of the Turkish people.
 It will introduce you to Turkey’s historical cultural heritage and give you an unforgettable sense of euphoria during the performance!

-Cappadocia Whirling Dervishes Ceremony Tour Days – Times:
+Cappadocia Whirling Dervishes Ceremony Tour price is 30 Euro for Per Person

 A comfortable bus will pick you up from your hotel and take you to the caravanserai.
 You will arrive at the site half an hour before the Dervish ceremony to explore the Caravanserai – the ancient refuge for the travelers of the Great Silk Road.
 You will see the ceremony of the whirling dervishes, learn about this rite, learn about its history and importance in Turkish culture.
 After the ceremony, you will be treated to a traditional Ottoman drink – Sharbat.
 At the end of the tour you will be transferred back to your hotel.